jariy/AudioBoxVR2/README.md

-This project was forked from
+This project was forked from Soundstage VR

 # AudioBoxVR

-SoundStage VR is a virtual reality music sandbox built specifically for room-scale VR.
-Whether you're a professional DJ creating a new sound, or a hobbyist who wants to rock out on virtual drums, SoundStage gives you a diverse toolset to express yourself.
+AudioBox VR is a virtual reality music sandbox built specifically for room-scale VR based on its predecestor Soundstage VR.
+Whether you're a professional DJ creating a new sound, or a hobbyist who wants to rock out on virtual drums, AudioBox VR gives you a diverse toolset to express yourself.

 ## Latest Features